MediaComem/comem-archidep/subjects/shell-scripting/README.md

 ## What is a script?

-Unix-like operating system can execute two main types of file:
+In a Unix-like operating system, a file that can be executed (someone has the `x` permission on it) should be one of the following:

-* **Binaries**, which contain machine-readable binary code that has been compiled from source code.
+* A **binary file**, which contains machine-readable binary code that has been compiled from source code.
-* **Scripts**, which are text files containing code that is dynamically interpreted.
+* A **script**, which is a file containing code that is dynamically interpreted.

 ### How is a script executed?